 <dependency> <groupId>org.springframework</groupId> <artifactId>spring-jdbc</artifactId> <version>5.2.0.RELEASE</version> </dependency>- Use

-The Main.java file is a part of the sample program.
-Code in this file demonstrates how to perform database operations by using the Spring JDBC framework.
-The code first configures the database connection information, and then creates a JdbcTemplate object to perform database operations.
-It also provides examples of creating tables, inserting data, and querying data.
+The Main.java file is part of the sample application and demonstrates how to use the Spring Data JDBC framework for database operations.
+It first configures the database connection information, then creates a JdbcTemplate object to perform database operations.
+The code also includes examples of creating tables, inserting data, and querying data.

-- Declare the name of the parent package of the current code to be
+- Declare the name of the package to which the current code belongs as

 com.example. - Import the

-JdbcTemplateclass, which is the core class in the Spring JDBC framework for performing database operations. - Import the
+JdbcTemplateclass, which is a core class of the Spring Data JDBC framework and is used for database operations. - Import the

-package com.example; import org.springframework.jdbc.core.JdbcTemplate; import org.springframework.jdbc.datasource.DriverManagerDataSource;- Declare the name of the parent package of the current code to be
+package com.example; import org.springframework.jdbc.core.JdbcTemplate; import org.springframework.jdbc.datasource.DriverManagerDataSource;- Declare the name of the package to which the current code belongs as

-Mainclass and themainmethod.- Define a public class named
+Mainclass and define themainmethod.- Define a public class named

-Mainas the entry to the program.
-The class name must be the same as the file name. - Define a public static method
+Main, which serves as the entry point of the program.
+The class name must be the same as the file name. - Define a public static method named

-mainas the execution start point for the program. - Define other database operations.
+main, which serves as the starting execution point of the program. - Other database operations.

-public class Main { public static void main(String[] args) { // Database connection information // Create a data source. // Create a JdbcTemplate object. // Create a table. // Insert data. // Update data. // Delete data. // Query data. // Drop a table. } }- Define a public class named
+public class Main { public static void main(String[] args) { // Database connection information // Create a data source // Create a JdbcTemplate object // Create a table // Insert data // Update data // Delete data // Query data // Delete a table } }- Define a public class named

-Define the URL, username, and password for connecting to the database.
-Replace
+Specify the URL, username, and password for connecting to the database.
+You need to replace

 $host: the IP address for connecting to OceanBase Database.
-For connection through ODP, use the IP address of an ODP.
-For direct connection, use the IP address of an OBServer node.$port: the port for connecting to OceanBase Database.
-For connection through ODP, the default value is2883, which can be customized when ODP is deployed.
-For direct connection, the default value is2881, which can be customized when OceanBase Database is deployed.$database_name: the name of the database to access.$user_name: the username in the username@tenant name#cluster name or username@SERVICE:service name format.
-When the username@tenant name#cluster name format is used, the default tenant issysand the default administrator isroot.
-The cluster name can be omitted when you directly connect to the database, but is required when you connect to the database through ODP.$password: the account password.
+For connection through ODP, use the IP address of an ODP; for direct connection, use the IP address of an OBServer node.$port: the port for connecting to OceanBase Database.
+For connection through ODP, the default value is2883, which can be customized when ODP is deployed; for direct connection, the default value is2881, which can be customized when OceanBase Database is deployed.$database_name: the name of the database to be accessed.$user_name: the username specified after the-uparameter, in the format of username@tenant name#cluster name or username@SERVICE:service name.
+When the username@tenant name#cluster name format is used, the default tenant issysand the administrator user isroot.
+The cluster name can be omitted when deleting a database, but is required when connecting to a database through ODP.$password: the password of the account.

 Create a data source.